 Why is Sexual Abuse Awareness Training important?

 This illusion is dangerous to both the organization and the children it serves.
 Sexual abusers find those places where the barriers of protection are lowest, where people are more trusting and where fewer barriers exist between service applicants and children.

-Abuse Prevention Systems helps ‘raise the bar’ in children’s programs, and the first step is to better understand the problem.
+In our culture, barriers to entry tend to be lower in child-serving organizations.
+We help you ‘raise the bar’, and the first step is to better understand the problem.
 When volunteers and staff members learn the facts, they are better able to protect children in their care.